GrosSacASac/DOM99/readme.md

     dom99.fx.functionName = aFunction;

     //For example aFunction would be called if you click this button
-    //<button data-99-bind="click-functionName">Action</button>
+    //<button data-99-fx="click-functionName">Action</button>
     //Note we have wrote functionName not aFunction

     //to start using dom99

     dom99.linkJsAndDom();

-    //Now <button data-99-bind... and others are live !
+    //Now <button data-99-fx... and others are live !

     //To change a shared variable

-    dom99.vars.talkings = "Hi";
+    dom99.vr.talkings = "Hi";

     //Changes the text of this paragraph and all other nodes that share the variable talkings
-    //<p data-99-var="talkings"></p>
+    //<p data-99-vr="talkings"></p>
     //Use <input> elements for two way data bindings

     //To use a preselected node

-    dom99.nodes.bigTitle //the node, we can do what we want with it dom99.nodes.bigTitle.remove(); //for instance remove the bigTitle node
+    dom99.el.bigTitle //the node, we can do what we want with it dom99.el.bigTitle.remove(); //for instance remove the bigTitle node

-    //will remove <h1 data-99-node="bigTitle">You can remove me to make space</h1>
+    //will remove <h1 data-99-el="bigTitle">You can remove me to make space</h1>

     //New, exerimental
-    //use dom99.templateRender(templateNodeName, targetNodeName, variablesPathStart);
+    //use dom99.templateRender(templateNodeName, scope);
     //to inject template clones in your Document, read source in the Demo

 You are ready to use DOM99 !